 Book your flights from Liverpool to Dalaman with easyJet

 Breath-taking views make Dalaman’s pebble-covered beaches simply irresistible.
-Situated on the south west coat of Turkey, Dalaman offers bustling bazaars, water sports and dry hot weather.
+Situated on the south west coast of Turkey, Dalaman offers bustling bazaars, water sports and dry hot weather.
 During the summer months, temperatures can exceed 30˚C. Fly from Liverpool John Lennon Airport to Dalaman for sun, sea and shopping.

 Bathed in sun, Dalaman is blessed with white sandy beaches and is fondly known as the turquoise coast.
 For those who enjoy taking it easy while on holiday, with plenty of lazy days with a cocktail in hand gazing out to sea, Dalaman is calling.
 Calis beach is perfect for topping up your tan while lovers of watersports head to Marmaris, one of the city’s most vibrant beaches, which is adorned with restaurants and cafes.
 Patara, is one of the most beautiful beaches you’ll ever set eyes on and stretches over 11 miles.
 With pristine, unspoilt coastline, it’s worth the journey from Dalaman to Patara, which is just over one and a half hours.

 If you’re not relaxed after a day at the beach, why not take a long soak in a natural mud bath in Dalyan.
 An area of outstanding beauty and home to the world-famous Turtle Beach, get ready for some serious pampering.
 With rejuvenating properties, tourists flock to the naturally occurring mud baths and hot springs in Dalyan.
 If you’re lucky, you may also have a chance to watch Loggerhead turtles as they arrive at the beach to lay their eggs.